Bekabad: Geography

 Bekobod lies along both banks of the Syr Darya River near Uzbekistan's border with Tajikistan.
 There are mountains to the northeast and southeast of the city.
 By road it is 140 km south of Tashkent.

 Climate

 Bekobod has a hot-summer Mediterranean climate (Köppen climate classification Csa) with continental influences.
 It has cold winters and hot summers.
 The average June–July temperature is 28–30 C. Sometimes the average June–July temperature reaches 40 C. The mean temperature in January is -2 to -3 C.

 Demographics

 In 2021, Bekobod had a population of 96,900.
 Representatives of many ethnic groups can be found in the city.
 Uzbeks are the largest ethnic group.

 Economy

 Bekobod remains an important industrial city in independent Uzbekistan.
 It is home to a large steel mill and a cement factory.
 There is also a brick factory, a meat-packing plant, a cotton plant, and many small and medium enterprises.
 The Farkhad Dam and Farkhad Hydroelectric Plant lie just upstream from the city.

 Education

-Bekobod is home to a medical institute and a vocational school.
-There are also 17 secondary schools, two music schools, and one sports school in the city.
+Bekobod has a medical institute and a vocational school.